Harvey Birdman: Attorney at Law (video game): Plot

 In the game's first case, "The Burning Question", Peter Potamus is accused of burning down half of Harvey Birdman's house.
 In the second case, "The Cleaning Crew", Magilla Gorilla and Secret Squirrel are accused of robbing Harvey's office.
 In the third case, "From Glamour to Slamour", Yakky Doodle's latest name change lands him in jail when the Nailgun name makes the authorities think that he's the criminal of the same name.
 Harvey comes to Yakky's defense, but winds up being jailed himself after it is discovered that his license has expired.
 In the fourth case, "Personal Piracy", Peanut is suspected of copying music controlled by the RIAA without permission.
 In the game's final case, "Two Birds, One Throne", Blue Falcon is put in charge during Phil's absence, and tricks Birdman into hiring prosecutors for his own "embezzling" trial.

+Development

+On February 15, 2005, Cartoon Network Enterprises entered into a multi-territory agreement with Midway Games to publish video games based on five Adult Swim shows, one of them being Harvey Birdman: Attorney at Law.
+However, no game based on the series came out of this agreement.

+In April 2007, Capcom announced that they would publish a game based on the series for a fall release on the PlayStation 2 and PlayStation Portable.
+In September, a Wii version was also announced, alongside a release date set for November 13.
+The game missed this release schedule and eventually came out on January 5, 2008.

 Reception

 The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.

 Maxim gave the game a score of three stars out of five and said that it was "actually funny, and unlike The Simpsons Game, it's actually fun to play.
 Game play is lifted straight out of Capcom's own Phoenix Wright series. [...]
 It's short enough that you can finish it in a couple of nights, but all the show's characters are in effect... along with their respective voice actors.
 Finally, the game's budget price (around $30) means there's no need to shout, 'I object!' when the game store clerk rings you up."

 However, The A.V.
 Club gave the PlayStation 2 version a C−, calling it "A decent rental, but not a wise investment."
 The New York Times gave the game an unfavorable review, stating that the game design was "just plain bad".

 1Up.com gave the Wii version a C and said that "The script, penned by two of the show's creators, feels like slapped-together B material, and the rare laugh-out-loud moments -- such as trench coat-clad spy Secret Squirrel's penchant for flashing -- are recycled from funnier capers on the original series."
 They also lament that the investigations outside the courtroom lack voice acting, causing certain jokes to fall flat.